lksj-dev/lksj-avant-garde/docs/listing/water_spring.md

 https://github.com/lksj-dev/lksj-ag-waterspring

+## What can I Learn From This?

+- How to register a block?
+- How to make a block unbreakable?
+- How to react to block updates from neighboring blocks?

 ## History

 This mod was created for testing if I could use non-English mod name and description on CurseForge and Modrinth.